Resitting out of attendance

 Resitting a project or dissertation

-If you are resitting your project or dissertation, Queen Mary University of London will not normally issue you with a CAS or provide you with any documentation to support any other type of immigration application on the basis of your studies because there is not normally a requirement for you to be in the UK.
+If you are resitting your project or dissertation, Queen Mary will not normally issue you with a CAS or provide you with any documentation to support any other type of immigration application on the basis of your studies because there is not normally a requirement for you to be in the UK.

 If you are resitting a project or dissertation, you should be able to do this outside of the UK.
 If your project or dissertation requires sample data, your school should provide you with this.